-HTTPS is a secure protocol, but it is disabled by default.
-It should only be enabled if necessary, as it grants access to data logger data, settings, and programming.
-If the data logger is not using web API or a hosted web page, then HTTPS should be disabled.
-If you do enable HTTPS, ensure that user accounts are also set up for security.
+HTTPS is a secure protocol but does allow access to data logger data, settings, and programming.
+HTTPS should only be enabled if it is required.
+If the data logger is not using web API or a hosted web page then HTTPS should be disabled.
+If HTTPS protocol is used, a .csipasswd file and user accounts should also be used.
 Expect delays when using HTTPS, especially when first connecting.